Getting Found in Local Searches: A Google Business Profile Guide for Architecture Firms

 Step 6: Verify Your Business

-• Video verification showing your location, signage, and workspace
+• Doing a video verification showing your location, signage, and workspace

 How to Make Your Profile Stand Out

-• Photos: Upload team photos, finished projects, renderings, and even under construction shots; aim for one new photo a week
+• Photos: Upload team photos, finished projects, renderings, and even under-construction or in-progress shots; try to aim for one new photo a week

 • Description: Share who you are, where you’re based, the types of projects you specialize in, and the clients you work with

 • Services: List offerings that match your ideal projects (e.g., custom home design, planning approvals, hospitality interiors) and include short descriptions for each.
-Add custom services if needed.
+You can also add custom services if you’d like.

-• Posts: Share updates weekly, such as new projects, awards, press mentions, or new hires
+• Posts: Share updates weekly, such as new projects, awards, press mentions, or new hires; you can also link these posts back to your website.